Remodeling? How to Get Started

 - Permitting requirements depend on the type of project and part of town you are remodeling in.
 If you aren’t sure, call the City of Houston Public Works and Engineering Dept. at 713-535-7510

-- Technically, any project you do in your home that touches electricity, plumbing or structural work (i.e. widening a doorway in a load-bearing wall) should be permitted.
-However the City inspectors would be (more) overwhelmed if a permit was pulled every time a light switch was changed out, or a faucet is replaced.
+- Technically, any project you do in your home that touches plumbing or structural work (i.e. widening a doorway in a load-bearing wall) should be permitted.
+However the City inspectors would be (more) overwhelmed if a permit was pulled every time a small modification was made, such as a faucet replacement.

 - Actual practice: The general rule of thumb in Houston call for permitting all room addition work and any “whole house” renovation work, but probably not kitchen and bath remodeling where you are removing and putting back the components where they originally were.